 b) Enrolling or disenrolling Members on the basis of health status or need for health services.

 c) Discriminating against enrollees on the basis of race, color, sex, age, disability, or national origin and shall not use any policy or practice that has the effect of discriminating on the basis of race, color, sex, age, disability, or national origin.

+14. The Contractor is responsible for maintaining any and all certification and licensure required, if any, to act as an Enrollment Broker in the state of Iowa.

 B. Member Inquiry and Relations.